MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/practice-manager-power-bi.md

 ## Overview

 The **Practice manager** Power BI content was created for practice managers and project managers.
 It provides key metrics that are related to the projects that the organization is working on.
 The dashboard gives an overview of the projects and related customers.
 A report-level filter can be used to report for specific legal entities.
-This Power BI content pulls data from the project accounting aggregate measurements for Microsoft Dynamics 365 for Operations.
+This Power BI content pulls data from the project accounting aggregate measurements.

 The **Practice manager** Power BI content contains five report pages: one overview page and four pages that provide details of project costs, revenues, earned value management, and hour metrics that are sliced and diced across various dimensions.